Alexis-Bll/network-lab-portfolio/enterprise-network-lab/configs/README.md

 ## Notes

-This repository is actively maintained and improved as part of ongoing hands-on networking development.
+This repository represents a completed enterprise network lab designed to demonstrate practical networking skills and real-world design principles.

-The aim is to build a portfolio that reflects both technical capability and a structured engineering approach.
+It will continue to be expanded with additional labs and technologies as part of ongoing development.